-The hedge fund-of-funds alternative investments are comprised of three portfolios.
-All three portfolios are offshore hedge fund-of-funds investments which invests its capital into limited partnerships.
-The lock-up periods have expired from all three of the hedge fund-of-funds investments.
+The hedge fund-of-funds alternative investments were comprised of two portfolios, Evanston Weatherlow and Maverick Stable Value Fund.
+Both funds were submitted for redemption during the year ended June 30, 2017.
+Both portfolios are offshore hedge fund-of-funds investments which invests its capital into limited partnerships.